stefanmiller27/web-sprint-challenge-build-a-web-api/README.md

 1. Describe tooling used to manually test the correctness of an API.

-It sends the certain request needed to check if it works
+It sends the certain request needed to check if it works you can practice though ui applications like insmonia or postman